What is Content Marketing Software?

 Often a content marketing program’s biggest investment will be in time or resources for creating the content itself.
 Another big investment might be in paid campaigns for distributing content.

 For content marketing tools, pricing varies depending on feature complexity.
 Simpler planning and publishing tools might cost somewhere in the range of $100 to $500 per month.
-Limits might be placed on storage or users.
-Platforms that more fully cover the spectrum of features range from $3,000 per month up to $25,000+ a month.
+Though limits might be placed on storage or users.
+Platforms that cover the full spectrum of features range from $3,000 per month up to $25,000+ a month.